-- 5. First remove E-clips, then remove Locking Retainers, next loosen and remove Grooved Bolts and Washers that secure actuator assembly to actuator mount.
-See Figure 5-60 for parts details. - 6.
+- 5. First remove E-clips, then remove Locking Retainers, next loosen and remove Grooved Bolts and Washes that securing actuator assembly to actuator mount.
+See Figure 5-61 for parts details. - 6.
 Remove actuator assembly from actuator mount.

 When installing the slide valve actuator assembly, loosen locking collar down the shaft.
 Do not use a screwdriver to pry locking collar into position.